department-of-veterans-affairs/va.gov-team/products/public-websites/home-page/research/redesign-usability/research-plan.md

 ## Team Roles
 Please list the people who will be serving in each role.
 - Moderator:	Cindy Merrill (cindy.merrill@adhocteam.us)
-- Research guide writing and task development:	Cindy Merrill *(note that I'll be on PTO July 14-25; back on July 26)*
+- Research guide writing and task development:	Cindy Merrill **(note that I'll be on PTO July 14-25; back on July 26)**
 - Participant recruiting & screening:	Perigean
 - Project point of contact:	Cindy Merrill
-- Participants for pilot test:	TBD, Angela Fowler
+- Participants for pilot test:	Angela Fowler, TBD
 - Note-takers:	Perigean
-- Observers:	Michelle Middaugh (michelle.middaugh@adhocteam.us), Allison Lu (allison@cityfriends.tech), Wesley Rowe (wesley.rowe@agile6.com), Aslan French (aslan.french@civicactions.com), Dave Conlon (david.conlon@va.gov). *For only sessions with assistive technology: Angela Fowler (angela.fowler@adhocteam.us)*
+- Observers:	Michelle Middaugh (michelle.middaugh@adhocteam.us), Dave Conlon (david.conlon@va.gov). *For sessions with assistive technology: Angela Fowler (angela.fowler@adhocteam.us)* Other observers will need to sign up with Michelle Middugh so we can limit the number of observers per session.

 ## Approvals
-- Reviewed and approved by Dave Conlon (PO) on XXX, 2022
+- Reviewed and approved by Dave Conlon (PO) on July 12, 2022
-- Reviewed and approved by Shane Strassberg on YYY, 2022
+- Reviewed and approved by Shane Strassberg on TBD 2022